bcolb/CheatSheets/JavaScript/README.md

 Note the abovef example returns 'Dog' for my dog as the prototype added name to all dog objects.

-Class
+### Class

-- introduced with ES6
-- can have a constructor
+Introduced with ES6, can have a constructor, and allows for object oriented programming.

 ```
 class Dog {